 NEW NOISE has been creating visually-intense, physically-demanding, original ensemble theater in New Orleans since 2008.
 Our performances feature live music and immersive environments, and they often take place in reinvented, non-traditional venues.
 NEW NOISE works to advance ensemble practice through Voicebox, a community workshop series with master artists, and through Sound Off!, an annual festival of works-in-progress by local ensembles.

 Phil Cramer is a theater maker born and raised in Charlotte, North Carolina.
 Since 2007, he’s been proud to call New Orleans home.
 Phil co-founded NEW NOISE in 2008 with Joanna Russo.
-He’s worn a number of hats since then—as a director, performer, writer, musician, designer, and producer.
+He’s worn a number of hats since then—as a writer, composer, performer, designer, and producer.
 He studied performance and directing at Vassar College in Poughkeepsie, NY.

 Bonnie Jean Gabel